ftsrg/gamma/plugins/headless/docs/headless-gamma-eclipse.md

 ## Step 1 - Setting up the environment

-The processes and steps described in this document were executed on Ubuntu, version 20.04.
+The processes and steps described in this document were executed on Windows 10 and Ubuntu, version 20.04.

 **Required applications**